carlasailer/dicom-converter/README.md

-# CPPND: Capstone Hello World Repo
+# dicomConverter - a simple dicomConverter that lets you view your favourite medical images!
+Have a look at the features included:
+* Read a DICOM file
+* Display image meta information such as patient name
+* Export image as .png

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Note: This project was developed as final capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 ## Dependencies for Running Locally

 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1 (Linux, Mac), 3.81 (Windows)